Guadalupe Demonstration Garden

 The Guadalupe River Park Historic Orchard is located in Guadalupe Gardens just south of Taylor Street and the Heritage Rose Garden near the River Park trails.
 The orchard was planted in 1994 to showcase the trees that were grown in the Santa Clara Valley when it was known as “The Valley of Heart’s Delight” and includes a commercial section of cherries, apricots, and prunes.
 The family section of the orchard contains about 50 trees that a family might have grown for their own use.
 These include citrus, apple, peach and nectarine, plum, fig, European and Asian pear, pomegranate and persimmon.
 The Historic Orchard uses recycled water and is a living example of an earlier lifestyle and the economy that once fueled the Santa Clara Valley.
 It is also now a rare example of urban agriculture in the midst of the largest city in the Northern California Bay Area.

 The Santa Clara Master Gardeners work with the Guadalupe River Park Conservancy in the Family section of the Historic Orchard on all aspects of fruit tree care.
 This includes summer and winter pruning, disease diagnosis and treatment, new tree planting, irrigation, sun scald prevention painting, and sheet mulching.
 It also includes establishing an insectary of native plants for pollination, experimenting with different types of irrigation or ground cover, and grafting for improved pollination.
-Regular work mornings with Master Gardeners are on the 2nd and 4th Wednesday of each month, and with GRPC volunteers on the first Saturday morning of the month.
 Master Gardeners give classes to the public on pruning and other topics related to fruit tree care in the family orchard.
 Any fruit is donated to organizations that serve the homeless and food insecure.